xujinfan/Reinforced-Continual-Learning/README.md

 # Reinforced-Continual-Learning
-code for paper "Ju Xu, Zhanxing Zhu.
+codes for paper "Ju Xu, Zhanxing Zhu.
 Reinforced Continual Learning.
-NIPS 2018." https://arxiv.org/abs/1805.12369
+NIPS 2018."

+Implemented by tensorflow

 How to run it?